-Objective Scoring for Applicable Housing Development Applications Project Type (2025 DED Priorities have highest point possibility) Points Possible All Project Types Naming Application 1 Applicant has correctly named application according to directions found in All Project Types Application Guidelines and workshops.
-Cash Match All Project Types Calculation 1:1 = 5 points 5 Cash Match divided by NAHTF Request X 5 = Pts. (round to nearest hundredth) Example 1: $[75,000/750,000] \times 5 = .5$ point Match Commitment Letter is uploaded on letterhead, unaltered and signed.
-All Project Types Enterprise Zone 1 , and to jeet types Any or all units will be located in an Enterprise Zone. - Map must be uploaded and must identify boundary of Project Service Area clearly demonstrating units will be at least in part located within the Enterprise Zone.
+Objective Scoring for Applicable Housing Development Applications Project Type (2025 DED Priorities have highest point possibility) Possible 1 All Project Types Naming Application Applicant has correctly named application according to directions found in Application Guidelines and workshops.
+All Project Types Cash Match 5 Calculation 1:1 = 5 points Cash Match divided by NAHTF Request X 5 = Pts. (round to nearest hundredth) Example 1: [75,000/750,000] X 5 = .5 point Match Commitment Letter is uploaded on letterhead, unaltered and signed.
+NAHTF request does not include General Administration, Housing All Duningt Trungs Management or Lead-based Paint Testing.
+All Project Types Enterprise Zone Any or all units will be located in an Enterprise Zone.
+1 Map must be uploaded and must identify boundary of Project Service Area clearly demonstrating units will be at least in part located within the Enterprise Zone.
 If not clearly showing some portion of Project Service Area being located within a clearly identified Enterprise Zone, the point will not be awarded.
 Projects with unknown sites will be required by contract to uphold any commitment made to serving units in an Enterprise Zone.
-All Project Types Extremely Blighted Area or Blighted Area 1 All units are located in an officially designated Extremely Blighted Area.
-(1) OR (C) All units are located in an official designated Blighted Area. (.5) Map must be uploaded.
+All Project Types Extremely Blighted Area or Blighted Area 1 7 All units are located in an officially designated Extremely Blighted Area.
+(1) OR All units are located in an official designated Blighted Area. (.5) Map must be uploaded.
 Map must be labeled "Extremely Blighted" or "Blighted" to receive point.
 Map must identify the boundary of the Project Service Area and show that ALL units will be located within the Extremely Blighted or Blighted boundary to receive point.
 If the Project Service Area includes cities or counties that do not have blighted designations the project will not be eligible for this point.
-Projects with unknown sites will be required by contract to uphold a commitment made in application to serve all units in an Extremely Blighted or Blighted area.
-All Project Types General Administration Request 2 Request is \$20,000 = 0 points Request is \$15,000 = 1 point Request is \$10,000 = 1.5 points Request is \$5,000 = 2 points All Project Types Affordability Period 2 5 years = 0 pts 9 years = 1.75 6 years = 1.00 10 years = 2.00 7 years = 1.25 8 years = 1.50 All Project Types Beneficiary AMI Selection 1 An Froject Types Project will serve a portion or all Beneficiaries/units making 80% or below Ŧ average median income (AMI): Calculate: [# of 80% AMI + # of 60% AMI divided by Total of ALL Units (includes Mkt.
-Rate] 100% of units serve at or below 80% AMI = 1.00 75-99% of units serve at or below 80% AMI = .75
+Projects with unknown sites will be required by contract to uphold a commitment made in AU D : .
+T application to serve all units in an Extremely Blighted or Blighted area.
+All Project Types General Administration Request 2 Request is \$20,000 = 0 points Request is \$15,000 = 1 point Request is \$10,000 = 1.5 points Request is \$5,000 = 2 points All Project Types Affordability Period 2 All Project Types 5 years = 0 pts 9 years = 1.75 ۷ 6 years = 1.00 10 years = 2.00 7 years = 1.25 8 years = 1.50 All Project Types Beneficiary AMI Selection 1 / in Froject Types Project will serve a portion or all Beneficiaries/units making 80% or below - average median income (AMI): Calculate: [# of 80% AMI + # of 60% AMI divided by Total of ALL Units (includes Mkt.
+Rate] nacej